L2N6H5B3/HomeSync/README.md

 ## Troubleshooting
 Both HomeSync Server and HomeSync Client write logs which can be used for troubleshooting of any communication issues or program crashes.
-Logs are written to the local user's application data folder: "**AppData\Local\HomeSync <Client / Server>\**".
+Logs are written to the local user's application data folder: "AppData\Local\HomeSync <Client / Server>\".